-In order to promote excellence in educator preparation by coordinating state approval and national accreditation reviews of Educator Preparation Providers (EPPs) and to eliminate duplication of effort and reporting, the Council for the Accreditation of Educator Preparation (CAEP) and the Kansas State Department of Education (KSDE) enter into this partnership agreement.
-The agreement describes the partnership and delineates the processes and policies for KSDE and CAEP accreditation and program review in Kansas.

-1. Standards for National Accreditation of Educator Preparation Providers (EPPs)
+In order to promote excellence in educator preparation by coordinating Kansas state accreditation and national accreditation reviews of Educator Preparation Providers (EPPs), and to eliminate duplication of effort and reporting, the Council for the Accreditation of Educator Preparation (CAEP) and the Kansas State Department of Education (KSDE) enter into this partnership agreement.
+The agreement describes the partnership and delineates the processes and policies for CAEP accreditation in Kansas.
+CAEP became operational on July 1, 2013, replacing by merger two previous accreditation bodies, the National Council for Accreditation of Teacher Education (NCATE), and the Teacher Education Accreditation Council (TEAC).